Save Money on Your Energy Bills: Window Replacement and More

 You will feel for yourself that less heat is produced with an LED bulb as well.
 The old incandescent bulbs use electricity to produce light so release 90% of their energy as heat.

-While LED bulbs do cost a bit more than the LEDs, you won’t have to replace them near as often and they will work much more efficiently for you over time.
+While LED bulbs do cost a bit more than incandescent bulbs, you won’t have to replace them near as often and they will work much more efficiently for you over time.
 All of this means long term savings!
 For more on LED bulbs, read here.

 Everything is becoming smarter nowadays and it seems there is an app for everything.
 The same holds true for your home.
 The smartest tool for your home is the smart thermostat.
 These thermostats are designed to save your money on your heating and cooling bills, make your home more comfortable and you can learn more about how you use your energy.